Dominate-X-Club/club-hand-book/README.md

 ## Vision

-At [@dominateXclub](https://x.com/dominatexclub), we strive to build an unparalleled capitalist, democratic community of independent digital nomads, co-operatively act as a tech unicorn 🦄.
+At [@dominateXclub](https://x.com/dominatexclub), we strive to build an unparalleled capitalist, democratic community of independent digital nomads, who co-operatively act as a tech unicorn 🦄.

 ### Say What?